hmxsqaq/Graphics-TinyRenderer/README.md

 It is a static TGA image reader and writer, which can read and write TGA images with RLE compression.

+Run-Length Encoding (RLE) is a simple and efficient data compression algorithm that is particularly effective for compressing data with lots of repetitive elements.
+The basic idea of RLE is to replace consecutive occurrences of the same data value with a single value and a count.

+For example, consider the string "AAAABBBCCDAA".
+Using RLE, this string can be compressed to "4A3B2C1D2A".
+Here, "4A" means the letter 'A' appears four times consecutively, "3B" means 'B' appears three times, and so on.

 ## Implementation

 ### Line Drawing